 Walk down the cobblestone streets of Old Montréal and take in the public art and quaint shops.
 Pop into one of the fifteen boutiques located under the silver dome of Marché Bonsecours.
-These shops feature local, one-of-a-kind “Made in Quebec” creations of jewelry, crafts, fashion and design items by members of the Québec Crafts Council.
+These shops feature local, one-of-a-kind “Made in Quebec” craft creations by members of the Québec Crafts Council.

 Put down your parcels and lunch in the charming, flower-filled garden of the Jardin Nelson restaurant.
 The extensive bistro menu features sweet and savoury crepes (including gluten-free offerings), pizza, sandwiches, and a house-special duck leg confit salad.